Courtesy Overdraft Protection

 Desert Financial may provide you a specific Privilege Pay limit depending on the type of account you have.
-You will receive a letter approximately 30 days after account opening, for consumer accounts, or after 60 days, for business accounts, informing you that Privilege Pay has been activated on your account.
+You will receive a letter informing you that Privilege Pay has been activated on your account -- if you have opened a consumer account, you will receive this letter after 30 days, and if you have opened a business account, you will receive this letter after 60 days.
 You do not have Privilege Pay until you receive this notification.

 Even if you have Overdraft Protection as described above, Privilege Pay is still available as secondary coverage if the other protection sources are exhausted.

 Please be aware that the Privilege Pay amount is not included in your balance provided through online banking, mobile banking, telephone banking, or Desert Financial ATMs.

 What types of transactions does Privilege Pay cover?